HerringtonDarkholme/av-ts/README.md

 a function to mix all `Trait`s decorated constructors into one Vue constructor.

-To use Mixin correctly, you need to declare one interface to extend all traits you need.
+~~To use Mixin correctly, you need to declare one interface to extend all traits you need.
 Then pass it as a generic type argument to `Mixin<MixedInterface>(...traits)`.
-This is TypeScript's limitation.
+This is TypeScript's limitation.~~

+In new version, you can just use `Mixin(trait1, trait2)`.
+Note: Mixin supports at most four traits.
+More traits requires manuall type argument annotation.

 It's return value is `parentConstructor.extend({mixins: traitConstructor})`: extending the first trait as parentConstructor and pack all remaining traits in `mixins` option.